elunna/nerfhack-changelog/README.md

 * Allow wishing (^W) for monsters in wizmode (Un)

 ## RESOURCE CONTROL AND INTRINSIC NERFS

+* Invisibility and see invisible cannot be permanently gained intrinsically (xnh)
+* Telepathy cannot be permanently gained intrinsically
+* Teleportitis cannot be permanently gained intrinsically.
+* Teleport control cannot be permanently gained intrinsically.

 * Conflict negates Elbereth and scare monster protection (Evil)
 * Magic resistance and spell damage reduction only halve magic missile damage instead of preventing it (Evil)
 * The chance of gaining levels from wraiths has been throttled.
 The chance scales with your level.
 You have an (XP level) in 40 chance of gaining a level from eating a wraith corpse now.
 * Bones file trimming.
 When bones files are left, there's a high chance of items being polymorphed or shuddering away.
 This nerfs the common strategy of dumplog peeking.
 * Amnesia can make you forget intrinsic telepathy.
-* Invisibility and see invisible cannot be permanently gained intrinsically (xnh)
-* Telepathy cannot be permanently gained intrinsically
-* Teleportitis cannot be permanently gained intrinsically.
-* Teleport control cannot be permanently gained intrinsically.
 * Strength gain nerfs: giant corpses have less of a chance of conferring strength gain (from 50% to 25%) (SLASHEM)
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
 * Falling downstairs does more damage - 2d3 instead of 1d3.
 (K-Mod)
-* Don't allow stunned jumping; and confused jumping has a 20% chance to fail (Evil)
+* Don't allow stunned jumping.
+Confused jumping has a 20% chance to fail (Evil)
 * Intrinsic disintegration res doesn't protect items from disintegration.

 ### Slow Luck timeouts (modified)